openbodydatabase/obdb-project/README.md

 # What are we doing?

+We are building The Open Body Database, an open-source platform for archiving and sharing human body data, to foster design and research based on real human bodies.

+We are working open because we believe the human body belongs to every unique human and such a resource must be built from an open community with body positivity outlook and acceptance of all preferences.

 ## The problems
 Garment design is not based on real human bodies
 No human body data repository exists for designers and researchers looking to work with real human body forms